junxit/us-congress-bills-110/metadata.md

 - 2008-06-06 — Committee on Judiciary discharged.
 - 2008-06-06 — Committee on Judiciary discharged.
 - 2008-06-06 — Placed on the Union Calendar, Calendar No. 445.
+- 2008-06-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-10 — Considered as unfinished business. (consideration: CR H5142-5143)
+- 2008-06-10 — Considered under suspension of the rules. (consideration: CR H5126-5139)
+- 2008-06-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6028.
+- 2008-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-10 — Mr. Berman moved to suspend the rules and pass the bill, as amended.
+- 2008-06-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 311 - 106 (Roll no. 393). (text: CR H5126-5132)
+- 2008-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 311 - 106 (Roll no. 393).(text: CR H5126-5132)